 Accidents happen, even when we take great pains to protect our pets.
 It helps to create an emergency fund with enough money to cover expenses.
 Or consider pet insurance, which can significantly reduce out-of-pocket costs.

 “A cat that I saw had chewed on Easter lilies in the house around Easter time and went into kidney failure,” Coates says.
 “It was almost two weeks before she was stable enough to go home, and the bill was sizeable for that case.
 It was a success story — and the owners were able to cover the cost of her care — but I’m sure they would have liked to have insurance to help with that bill.”

 VPI Pet Insurance and TruPanion are two popular insurance companies that offer an assortment of coverage plans.
-Kroger grocery chain also has entered the market with plans that start at about $10 a month.
 While not as complicated as human health insurance plans, pet insurance policies can significantly reduce costs for accidents or illness, but most do not cover pre-existing conditions.
 Also, insurance rates are higher for older animals.
 Consult with your veterinarian to identify a plan that meets the needs of your pet and your pocket.